AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/deploying_smart_contracts.rst

 -  BPs manually approve the ``ProposeContractCodeCheck`` proposal submitted by the developers, agreeing to check the contract code.

+-  A proposal will be approved only if all the following conditions are met:

+   -  No less than 2/3 (rounding down) + 1 of the total votes are in favour;

+   -  No more than 10% of the total votes are against;

+   -  No more than 10% of the total votes are abstention;

+   -  At least 80% of the BPs participate in voting.

 Developer: ReleaseApprovedContract
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~